Formation at Holy Trinity

 Special Online Offerings:

 Small Groups: Seasonal opportunities to connect with other Holy Trinity parishioners in study, spiritual storytelling, and prayer.
 Most recently small groups read through Acts in Eastertide.
-Soon there will be an in-person (socially-distanced, outdoor) option for small groups beginning this fall.
+Soon there will be an in-person (socially-distanced, outdoor) option for small groups.

 Contemplative Prayer and Discussion Group: Join a group of parishioners deepening their commitment to practicing contemplative prayer, and discussing the work of those saints across the history of the Church whose own contemplative practices offer us a witness of faithfulness to the risen Christ.